NOTICE: Court Hearings

 I wish to contest/fight the charges

-If your charges are non-mandatory, you may enter a plea at the window or through the mail with the Non-Appearance Rights and Right to Counsel form.
+If your charges are non-mandatory, you may enter a plea at the window or through the mail with the Entry of Not Guilty Plea and Right to Counsel form.
 Please be sure to READ the forms in their ENTIRETY as you will be held accountable to the contents when you come to your trial.
 If you wish to fax the form in, please make sure your information is filled in completely and is readable.
 You may fax it to (435) 656-3003.
 If you are mailing the form in, you will receive a trial date notice in the mail at which your appearance is required.
 If you fail to receive a trial date notice within about three (3) weeks, please contact the court.

 If your charges are mandatory, you must set a court date in order to enter a not guilty plea.
 Please contact the court within your 14 days in order to set an arraignment court date.